Thursday, November 25, 2010

 At least, not the way I loved you.

-You were in control of it; I was not.
+You were in control of it.
+I was not.

-The art we practise together, I learned to love that
+I learned to love the teaching

 As much as you.
 More.

-I have almost learned to not mind
+I almost learned to not mind

 that I don’t know you, can’t know you.